apache/activemq-artemis/docs/user-manual/en/rest.md

 configured a JMS topic named "foo" within your `activemq-jms.xml` file, the URI name should be "jms.topic.foo".
 If you have configured a JMS queue name "bar" within your `activemq-jms.xml` file, the URI name should be "jms.queue.bar".
-Internally, ActiveMQ prepends the "jms.topic" or "jms.queue" strings to the name of the deployed destination.
+Internally, Apache ActiveMQ prepends the "jms.topic" or "jms.queue" strings to the name of the deployed destination.
 Next, perform your HEAD or GET request on this URI.
 Here's what a request/response would look like.